ai4waifu/sxo-framework/projects/packages/sxo-mathematica/README.md

 ## 🧩 WExpr, Forms, and Lowering

-`WExpr` belongs to this frontend.
+`WolframForm` belongs to this frontend.
 It preserves language-facing structure and lowering choices.
 It is not a universal expression type for other dialects.
 Held forms, patterns, parts, symbols, and evaluation-sensitive constructs require semantic support, not only parser acceptance.